First and Second Order Asymptotics in Covert Communication: Model and main results

 \subsection{Model and main results}

-We consider the situation illustrated in Fig.~\ref{fig:model}, in which a legitimate transmitter communicates with a legitimate receiver over a \ac{DMC} $(\calX,W_{Y|X},\calY)$, in the presence of an adversary who observes communication through another \ac{DMC} $(\calX,W_{Z|X},\calZ)$, where $\mathcal{X}$, $\mathcal{Y}$ and $\mathcal{Z}$ are assumed to be finite.
-Furthermore, in order to simplify the analytical expressions of the results, we assume in the sequel that $\calX=\{0,1\}$, where $0$ is an ``innocent symbol'' corresponding to the expected input of the channel if no communication were taking place.
+We consider the situation illustrated in Fig.~\ref{fig:model}, in which a legitimate transmitter communicates with a legitimate receiver over a \ac{DMC} $(\calX,W_{Y|X},\calY)$ in the presence of an adversary who observes communication through another \ac{DMC} $(\calX,W_{Z|X},\calZ)$. \editt{There is no loss in generality in ignoring the joint channel $W_{YZ|X}$, as we shall see that results only depend on the marginal channels $W_{Y|X}$ and $W_{Z|X}$.} Furthermore, \editt{to obtain simple closed-form expressions}, we assume in the sequel that $\calX=\{0,1\}$, where $0$ is an ``innocent symbol'' corresponding to the expected input of the channel if no communication were taking place.
 The extension beyond binary-inputs is briefly outlined in Section~\ref{sec:conclusion}.
 We also denote the output distribution induced by each input symbol by

 where it is assumed that $Q_1 \ll Q_0$, $P_1 \ll P_0$ and $Q_1\neq Q_0$.
 These assumptions are \typo{necessary for our results to hold.
 In fact, without $Q_1 \ll Q_0$, covert communication is impossible as some input symbols detect the use of the non-innocent symbol with probability one.
 At the other extreme, if $Q_1 = Q_0$ then no detector can distinguish the use of innocent and non-innocent symbols so that the problem reduces to classical communication.
 Finally, without $P_1\ll P_0$, Alice and Bob have an unfair advantage that allows them to exchange $\omega(\sqrt{n})$ bits covertly \cite[Theorem 7]{Bloch2016a}.}